epfldata/metaDecomp/README.md

 ## Figures

 After obtaining the experiment results, the figures in the paper can be reproduced as follows.
 All figures will be stored in `experiment-results/figures` as PDF files.

+Before executing the scripts below, please remove the timestamps from the generated csv files.
+For example, rename `experiment-results/metadecomp-opt-dsb-2025-10-16T17-24-04.csv` to `experiment-results/metadecomp-opt-dsb.csv`.

 ### Optimization time – Figures 8 & 13